Henry Lloyd-Hughes

+Early life and education

-Lloyd-Hughes was born in 1985 in the United Kingdom, the son of actress Lucy Appleby (A Stitch in Time - 1963) and Timothy Lloyd-Hughes, a long-time senior executive with Deutsche Bank.
+Henry Alexander Lloyd-Hughes was born in London, the son of actress Lucy Appleby (A Stitch in Time) and Timothy Lloyd-Hughes, who worked for Deutsche Bank.
 He has two younger brothers, record executive Theo Lloyd-Hughes and actor Ben Lloyd-Hughes.
 Both Henry and Ben acted in Miliband of Brothers.
 Fred Macpherson, lead singer of the band Spector, and formerly of Les Incompétents and Ox.Eagle.Lion.Man, is his cousin.